yujunglin19/Muscle_Invasive_Bladder_Cancer_Drug_Response_Modeling/README.md

-# Muscle-Invasive Bladder Cancer Drug_Response Modeling
+# Muscle-Invasive Bladder Cancer Drug Response Modeling

+This repository contains the report and code for Muscle-Invasive Bladder Cancer Drug Response Modeling by Akshat Chaudhari, Nouha Tiyal, and Yujung Lin

+## Abstract

 This project investigates the application of expansion pathology microscopy (Ex- Path) images , a novel high-resolution imaging technique, for advancing cancer